Slovene Home Guard: German collaboration

 General Leon Rupnik, mayor of Ljubljana and a veteran of the Austro-Hungarian Army, impressed on Germany that it would be mutually beneficial to Slovenia and Germany if Slovenians could defend themselves against the atrocities committed by the communists.
 Domobranci swore oaths for allegiance and Slovenian nation at Bežigrad stadium, first on Hitler's birthday, 20 April 1944, and the second time on 30 January 1945, the 12th anniversary of the Nazi takeover of power in Germany.
-In the first ceremony, the Domobranci from Ljubljana, some other units from the province of Ljubljana, and members of the police corps of the Slovenian Home Guard swore oaths of allegiance.
+In the first ceremony, the Domobranci from Ljubljana, some other units from the Province of Ljubljana, and members of the police corps of the Slovenian Home Guard swore oaths of allegiance.
 Before the oath, the bishop Gregorij Rožman held a silent mass for the Domobranci, then, according to witnesses, chose to observe from the background despite being offered a place on the main stand, and left quickly afterwards.

 During the oath ceremony, the president of the provincial government, Leon Rupnik, and SS general Erwin Rösener made speeches and there were also some guests present, including the honorary consul of the Independent State of Croatia, commissioned officers of the Slovenian Home Guard, the rector of the Slovenian Academy of Sciences and Arts and others.
-They flew the German and also, for the first time since the beginning of the occupation, the Slovenian flag (which was banned under the Italian occupation), and displayed the coat of arms of Carniola.
+They flew the Nazi German flag and also, for the first time since 1941, the Slovenian flag (which was banned under the Italian annexation), and displayed the coat of arms of Carniola.
 First they played the Nazi anthem and the Slovenian anthem Naprej zastava slave.
 After the ceremony Rösener awarded Domobranci medals and wound badges.

 The oath was at the insistence of the Germans, upon a threat of the dissolution of the Slovenian Home Guard.
 By means of the oath, Rösener wanted greater discipline among the Domobranci and also put in place a judicial-formal basis, to which he could formally refer when dealing with the Slovenian Home Guard.
 The oath caused deep misgivings among the domobranci, as many wished to avoid any specific commitment except to the Slovenian Homeland.
 On the day of the oath, ten domobranci soldiers refused to parade and were arrested.

 Despite the date on which the oath was taken and the accompanying scenography, the oath was not one of allegiance to Hitler (unlike the oath of allegiance of the SS), but it provided very useful propaganda for their opponents nonetheless.
 Many officers, who had already sworn an oath of allegiance to King Peter of Yugoslavia while in the Yugoslavian Army, tried more or less successfully to avoid it.
 However, now Domobranci were able to protect villages and towns as Partisans were on the run and conceding defeat.
 Thus, the Domobranci were able to keep the Communists at bay for almost two years and recover territory from Partisans.
 The Littoral and Upper Carniolan units never swore oaths.